MicrosoftDocs/defender-docs/articles/defender-for-cloud/operating-system-misconfiguration.md

 # Overview - OS baseline misconfigurations

-Microsoft Defender for Cloud provides security recommendations to improve your organizational security posture and reduce risk.
+Microsoft Defender for Cloud provides security recommendations to improve organizational security posture and reduce risk.
 An important element in risk reduction is to harden machines across your business environment.

-Defender for Cloud assesses and enforces security configurations using [built-in Azure policy initiatives](policy-reference.md), including its default [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction) initiative.
+Defender for Cloud assesses and enforces best-practice security configurations using [built-in Azure policy initiatives](policy-reference.md).
+The [Microsoft Cloud Security Benchmark (MCSB)](/security/benchmark/azure/introduction) is Defender for Cloud's default initiative.

+When you enable Defender for Cloud on a subscription, Defender for Cloud's [free foundational security posture capabilities](concept-cloud-security-posture-management.md#cspm-features) assess subscription resources against some of the MCSB security standards.

 ## Compute security baselines

-The MCSB covers Azure, AWS, and GCP environments.
-When you enable Defender for Cloud on a subscription, [free foundational security posture capabilities](concept-cloud-security-posture-management.md#cspm-features) assess protected resource configurations against some of the MCSB security standards.

-As part of its security standards, MCSB includes compute security baselines.
-[Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) operating system (OS) compliance is assessed against these baselines.
+MCSB includes compute security baselines.
+[Windows](/azure/governance/policy/samples/guest-configuration-baseline-windows) and [Linux](/azure/governance/policy/samples/guest-configuration-baseline-linux) machine operating system (OS) compliance is assessed against these baselines.

-Operating system recommendations based on MCSB compute security baselines are available when Defender for Servers Plan 2 is enabled.
-With the plan enabled, these Azure policies are enabled on the subscription.
+Operating system recommendations based on MCSB compute security baselines aren't included as part of Defender for Cloud's free foundational posture capabilities.
+These recommendations are available when Defender for Servers Plan 2 is enabled.
+With the plan enabled, the relevant Azure policies are enabled on the subscription:

 - "Windows machines should meet requirements of the Azure compute security baseline"
 - "Linux machines should meet requirements for the Azure compute security baseline"

-Make sure you don't remove these policies or you won't be able to leverage the machine configuration extension.
+Make sure you don't remove these policies or you won't be able to leverage the machine configuration extension that's used to collect machine data.

 ## Data collection